-- 2. The customs value, pursuant to paragraph 1, shall be: - (a) the transaction value of identical goods sold for export to the customs territory of the Community and exported at or about the same time as the goods being valued: - (b) the transaction value of similar goods sold for export to the customs territory of the Community and exported at or about the same time as the goods being valued: - (c) the value based on the unit price at which the imported goods, or identical or similar imported goods, are sold within the customs territory of the Community in the greatest aggregate quantity to persons not related to the sellers; - (d) the computed value, consisting of the sum of the following: - (i) the cost or value of materials and manufacture or other processing employed in producing the imported goods; - (ii) an amount for profit and general expenses equal to that usually reflected in sales of goods of the same class or kind as the goods being valued

-- which are made by producers in the country of exportation for export to the customs territory of the Community; - (iii) the cost or value of transport of the imported goods to the place of introduction into the customs territory of the Community, of loading and handling charges associated with that transport and of insurance of the goods. - 3.
-The Commission shall, in accordance with the procedure referred to in Article 196(2), adopt measures laying down any further conditions and rules for the application of paragraph 2 of this Article.
+- 2. The customs value, pursuant to paragraph 1, shall be: - (a) the transaction value of identical goods sold for export to the customs territory of the Community and exported at or about the same time as the goods being valued; - (b) the transaction value of similar goods sold for export to the customs territory of the Community and exported at or about the same time as the goods being valued; - (c) the value based on the unit price at which the imported goods, or identical or similar imported goods, are sold within the customs territory of the Community in the greatest aggregate quantity to persons not related to the sellers; - (d) the value based on the computed value. - 2.
+Where the customs value cannot be determined under this Article and Article 44, it shall be determined, on the bases of data available in the customs territory on the Community, using reasonable means consistent with the principles and general provisions of the following: - a) the agreement on implementation of Article VII of the General Agreement on Tariffs and Trade; - b) Article VII of General Agreement on Tariffs and Trade; - c) this chapter. - 3.
+The Commission shall, in accordance with the procedure referred to in Article 196(2), adopt measures laying down any further conditions, provisions and rules for the application of paragraphs 1 and 2.